Table of Contents

 Arm recommends that you always install into the default installation location.
 Installing into a different location could expose your system to risks associated with weaker access permissions.
 For example, the access permissions inherited from the installation directory might allow non-admin users to modify the installed content.
 Arm recommends restricting write access, to any custom installation location, to only the users who are allowed to run the installer.

-- GDB's Python support on Linux hosts requires installation of Python3.8, Python3.8-dev or libpython3.8.
+Using GDB with Python support, on Linux hosts, requires installation of Python3.8, Python3.8-dev or libpython3.8.

 On Linux and macOS, either invoke with the complete path like this: